TsekNet/website/blog/_posts/2020-08-03-startblogging.md

 ```
 This repo hosts my website, which leverages Jekyll and Netlify to serve this static website.
 ```
-1. .gitignore: Files not uploaded to GitHub, for example:
+1. .gitignore: Files not uploaded to GitHub, you'll want to ensure the following exist at the very least:
 ```
 _site
 .jekyll-cache